dreadnode/rigging/docs/index.md

 poetry install
 ```

-## Migrations
+## Migration Guides

 - **[Migrating from v1.x to v2.x](topics/migrations.md#migrating-from-v1x-to-v2x)**

 ## Getting Started

-Rigging is a flexible library built on top of other very flexible libraries.
+Rigging is a flexible library built on other flexible libraries.
 As such it might take a bit to warm
 up to it's interfaces provided the many ways you can accomplish your goals.
 However, the code is well documented
 and topic pages and source are a great places to step in/out of as you explore.